 During the General Members Meeting and Work Retreat (or “GIN Conference”), in November 2016, in Bangkok, Thailand, we discussed and voted on the drafted Constitution and By-laws.
 The drafts were subsequently finalised by the GIN Secretariat and sent for a final confirmation to all GIN members, in early 2017.

 Amendments were proposed and voted upon during the General Members’ Meeting of 2022 (held online), and the final versions are available below.

-A lot of careful consideration has gone into preparing these drafts; after consultation with you, our Members, the mandate provided by the 2014 GIN Conference, and consultation with similar organizations over the last two years, we bring you these draft documents for your feedback.
+A lot of careful consideration went into preparing these texts; after consultation with you, our Members, the mandate provided by the 2014 GIN Conference, and consultation with similar organizations over a period of two years, we brought you these draft documents for your feedback and confirmation.

 In developing these documents, we were guided by several principles:

-3. Center Key Affected Communities (sometimes called the Global South) in all areas of our organization
+3. Center Key Affected Communities (also called the Global South) in all areas of our organization;

 We hope that you too find these documents to be thoughtful, comprehensive, and a good place to create this significant benchmark.